daryllxd/lifelong-learning/programming/javascript/angularjs/core/directives.md

     %div{"ng-controller" => "LotteryController"}
       %div{"ng-class" => "{red: x > 5}" "ng-if" => "x > 5"} You won!

+# `ng-book` Directives Explained

+*The simplest way to think about a directive is that it is simply a function that we run on a DOM element.
+The function is expected to provide extra functionality on the element.*

+The `ng-click` directive gives an element the ability to listen for the `click` event and run an Angular expression when it receives the event.
+Directives are what makes the Angular framework so powerful, and we can also create them.

+    angular.module('myApp')
+      .directive('myDirective',
+        function($timeout, UserDefinedService) {
+          // directive definition goes here
+        })

+- `name` (string): The name of the directive as a string that we'll refer to inside of our views.
+- `factory_function` (function): *The factory function returns an object that defines how the directive behaves.* It is expected to return an object providing options that tell the `$compile` service how the directive should behave when it is invoked in the DOM.

+    angular.module('myApp')
+      .directive('myDirective',
+        function($timeout, UserDefinedService) {
+          // directive definition goes here
+          return {
+            // directive definition defined via options which we'll override here }
+        })

+- We can also return a function instead of an object to handle this directive definition, but it is best practice to return an object as we've done above.
+- When a function is returned, it is often referred to as the `postLink` function, which allows us to define a function instead of an object.
+(This limits our ability to customize our directive, and, thus, is good for only simple directives.)
+- When Angular bootstraps our app, it will register the returned object by the name provided (first argument), and look for elements/attributes/comments/class names using that name when looking for these directives.

+*To avoid collision with future HTML standards it's best practice to prefix a custom directive with a custom namespace (Angular uses the `ng-` prefix.)*

+## Possible options for Angular directives and their return types

+    angular.module('myApp', [])
+      .directive('myDirective', function() {
+        return {
+          restrict: String,
+          priority: Number,
+          terminal: Boolean,
+          template: String or Template Function: function(tElement, tAttrs) { ... } ,
+          templateUrl: String,
+          replace: Boolean or String,
+          scope: Boolean or Object,
+          transclude: Boolean,
+          controller: String or function(scope, element, attrs, transclude, otherInjectables) { ... },
+          controllerAs: String,
+          require: String,
+          link: function(scope, iElement, iAttrs) { ... },
+          compile: return an Object or
+            function(tElement, tAttrs, transclude) {
+              return {
+                pre: function(scope, iElement, iAttrs, controller) { ... },
+                post: function(scope, iElement, iAttrs, controller) { ... },
+              }
+              // or
+                return function postLink(...) { ... }

+*Restrict (string).* `EACM` (element, attribute, class, comment).
+Suggested to use attributes because they work across all browsers, including older versions of Internet Explorer.

+*Priority (number).* Most directives omit this option, in which case it defaults to 0. `ngRepeat` sets this at 1000 so it always gets invoked before other directives on the same element.
+Higher priority = invoked first, if same priority, then the first directive invoked on the element is invoked first. *`ngRepeat` has the highest priority of any built-in directive.*

+*Terminal (boolean).* This is only relevant for directives on the same HTML element.
+This tells Angular to skip all directives on the element that comes after it (lower priority).
+If there is 1, 10, and 100, and terminal on 10, then 1 will not be applied.

+*Template (string|function).* Optional, if provided, it must be set to either a string of HTML or a function that takes two arguments, `tElement` and `tAttrs`, and returns a string value representing the element.

+      template: '\
+        <div> <-- single root element ->\
+          <a href="http://google.com">Click me</a>\
+          <h1>When using two elements, wrap them in a parent element</h1>\
+        </div>\

+- Since we have two nodes, wrap it in a parent element.
+Also, we have backslashes at the end of each line, so that Angular can parse multi-line strings correctly.
+Production code would rather that we use `templateUrl` because multi-line strings are a nightmare to look at and maintain.

+*`templateUrl` (string|function).* Optional, must be either a path to an HTML file, or a function that takes two arguments, `tElement` and `tAttrs`, the function must return the path to an HTML file as a string.
+These are passed through the built-in security layer that Angular provides (`$getTrustedResourceUrl`).

+The HTML file will be requested on demand via Ajax when the directive is invoked.
+(When developing locally, we should run a server in the background to serve up the local HTML templates from the file system.
+Failing to do so will raise a CORS error.

+Template loading is asynchronous (compilation and linking are suspended until the template is loaded).
+It is possible to cache one or more HTML templates prior to deploying an application.
+Caching is a better option is most cases because Angular doesn't need to make an AJAX request then.

+*Replace (boolean).* If provided, it must be set to `true`, since it is set to `false` by default.
+Normally a directive's template is rendered as a child of the div:

+    <div some-directive>Stuff</div>

+If we set replace as true:

+    replace: true
+    template: '<div>Stuff</div>'

+    <div>Stuff</div>

 # Build custom directives with AngularJS
 [link](http://www.ng-newsletter.com/posts/directives.html)